tantaman/tantaman.github.io/blog/2020-05-25-Non-Conceptual-Definitions.md

 Philopsophers often question what is "art" or "love" or other words for humanity has never had a solid definition.

 The quest to finding a general principle which can define these words is always admirable and bears much fruit (e.g., reading Heidegger's work on coming up with a the nature and definition of "being" is continually mind expanding) but I think words of the class of art actually don't have proper conceptual definitions.
 They are defined by a set of concretes rather than an abstract principle.
-They are non-conceptual words.
+They are non-conceptual words.<!--truncate-->

 Taking art as an example.